zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/columnmapping-does-not-match.md

 ### Cause

+- You didn't provided any ColumnMappings, there is more column in the source than in the destination.
 - You provided an invalid column name for the source.
 - You provided an invalid column name for the destination.

 ### Fix

+- ENSURE to provide a ColumnMappings
 - ENSURE all values for source column name are valid and case sensitive.
 - ENSURE all values for destination column name are valid and case sensitive.
 - MAKE the source case insensitive